Skip to main content

 • To inspect a HWRs topology, use the warp read command:

-hyperlane warp read --symbol ETH
+hyperlane warp read -w ETH/ethereum-base-bsc

 ethereum: